Is Cloud Based Access Control Right for Your Business?

 A major benefit of modern access control is that it doesn’t operate in a silo.
 Cloud-based systems are designed to connect seamlessly with your other security measures, creating a single, unified platform.
 For example, you can link your access control with your video surveillance and alarm systems.
 When someone uses a key card, the system can automatically pull up the relevant video feed.
 If an unauthorized entry is attempted, it can trigger an alarm and send you an instant notification.
 This level of integration provides a more complete picture of your property’s activity and allows for quicker, more informed responses.
 It’s about building a smarter, more connected security solution for your business.

-What is On-Premise Access Control?
+And What About On-Premise Access Control?

 Think of on-premise access control as the classic, hands-on approach to managing who comes and goes from your property.
 Unlike cloud-based systems that store information on the internet, an on-premise solution keeps everything right there with you.
 All the necessary hardware, like servers and data storage, is physically located at your business.
 This method has been the standard for years and gives you direct oversight of your entire system.